Home | Shopping Cart

 Use browser's back button to return to the previous page

 Seneca (Iroquois) Spiked Tomahawk, 18th C

-This original classic shaped spiked tomahawk was made for fighting and features a 2" cutting edge, square-section spike, and oval eye.
+This classic shaped spiked tomahawk was made for fighting and features a 2" cutting edge, square-section spike, and oval eye.
 The 6" long head is mounted on a later haft with a dark aged patina.
 Most of these spike axes were carried by the Seneca Indians who were known as the fiercest of the Iroquois confederation.
 Popular throughout the 1700's, these pieces were carried by both Indians and soldiers during the American Revolution.
-They were made for one purpose and one purpose only: killing.
+This example from the Robert Kuck Collection, author of "Tomahawks Illustrated".
 Original examples are rare.

 Click here for Currency Conversion